rettinghaus/mei2pae/README.md

 Little XSLT to extract short incipits from MEI files encoded with [Plaine and Easie Code](https://www.iaml.info/plaine-easie-code).

 ### Usage
-The template takes the first `<score>` element in the file as basis.
+The stylesheet takes the first `<score>` element in the file as basis.
 It takes following parameters:
 * `staff` – selects the staff in the MEI file (default is 1)
 * `layer` – selects the layer in the MEI file (default is 1)